Introduction

 The illustrated lectures in these four series offer a fresh introduction to some of the greatest works by the greatest Italian artists: Michelangelo in Rome, Titian in Venice; and, before their time, Duccio in Siena and Giotto in Florence.

 Everything is based on the telling of a story.
-Your interest will be sustained and your emotions engaged as you follow a sacred or secular drama, unfolding scene by scene on the walls of a single chapel or state-room in or near one of the four named cities, which you will be able to visit in person.
+Your interest will be sustained and your emotions engaged as you follow a sacred or secular drama, unfolding scene by scene on the walls of a single chapel or state-room which you will be able to visit in person.

-You will be able to combine the experience of going to Italy for a cultural holiday, reading a novel in an armchair, shopping online at Harrod’s, watching a documentary on TV, joining the Vice-Chancellor at a public lecture in Cambridge, and revising for a degree in History of Art.
+You will be able to combine the experience of going to Italy for a cultural holiday, reading a novel, shopping online at Harrod’s, watching a documentary on TV, joining the Vice-Chancellor at a public lecture in Cambridge, and revising for a degree in History of Art.

 You are being offered a series of free ‘safaris in Wonderland’.
 The next section gives you some simple tips on preparing your ‘vehicle’, and ends by ‘teleporting’ you straight into your first adventure.